1) ASIC audit inspection results

 There are many cases where a company makes adjustments to its financial statements, or clarifies or enhances its disclosure, before they are published, as a result of the audit.

-In 2018, PwC audits of listed companies identified, on average, six potential adjustments per audit, and ensured their appropriate treatment, prior to finalisation of the company’s financial statements.
+In 2019, PwC audits of listed companies have identified to date, on average, five potential adjustments per audit, and ensured their appropriate treatment, prior to finalisation of the company’s financial statements.

 5) Auditor independence: the provision of non-audit services